MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

 Often in SharePoint you'll have a list that becomes a database – a source of truth for many users.
 Often there is some criteria – &quot;top 10 highest grants this month&quot; or &quot;All the grants issued in Hawaii&quot; – that really matter.
-Those can be put in a page using a <abbr  title="Highlighted Content Web Part">HCWP</abbr>.
+Those can be put in a page using a HCWP.